chakch/pulumi-handson/README.md

 For this hands-on you need to install node version 8.9 you can use node version manager to handle multiple node version

-the installation instruction are available here: https://github.com/creationix/nvm
+the installation instructions are available here: https://github.com/creationix/nvm

-To check you install: `nvm --version`
+To check your install: `nvm --version`

 Now you can install node 8.9.4 using : `nvm i 8.9.4`